cfn-modules/kms-key/README.md

 AWS KMS key delegating access to IAM and allowing all AWS services to use the key.

+> The KMS key is not deleted if you delete the CloudFormation stack to prevent unwanted data loss!

 ## Install

 > Install [Node.js and npm](https://nodejs.org/) first!